milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Annelise/Lull of lavender.md

 Annelise: "No, it's okay.
 Let's enjoy this tea together.
 I can make a special drink for you."

-*She heads to the pantry, pulling out a small glass jar filled with what seems to be syrup of some kind.
-She unwraps the cloth tied around the lid, revealing a glossy, fragrant substance that smells slightly floral.*
+*She heads to the pantry, pulling out a small glass jar filled with what seems to be some kind of syrup.*

+*She unwraps the cloth tied around the lid, revealing a glossy, fragrant substance that smells slightly floral.*

 Annelise: "This is homemade lavender syrup.
 I usually like to mix it with the tea to make what's called a London Fog."

+Annelise: "Although in this case, the lavender syrup adds a special twist to the drink."

 Emi: "London Fog?
 I don't think I've heard of that before, what kind of drink is it?"